-Andreea Iulia Scridon is a writer and translator.
+Andreea Iulia Scridon is a Romanian-American poet.

 She studied Comparative Literature at King’s College London and Creative Writing at St Anne’s College, Oxford, where she completed a magical realist novel on alchemy, which currently needs the maternal care of a literary agent.
 At present, she is putting the final touches on a manuscript that is far more realistic but no less magical.